89th Infantry Division (United States): Between the wars

-The division was reconstituted in the Organized Reserve (present-day United States Army Reserve) on 24 June 1921 and assigned to the states of Nebraska, Kansas, and South Dakota.
+The division was reconstituted in the Organized Reserve on 24 June 1921, allotted to the Seventh Corps Area, and assigned to the XVII Corps.
+The division was further allotted to the states of Nebraska, Kansas, and South Dakota.
 The headquarters was organized on 2 September 1921 at the Army Building at 15th and Dodge Streets in Omaha, Nebraska.
-It moved in April 1922 to 22nd and Hickory Streets, and to the new Federal Office Building on 18 January 1934, where it remained until the division was ordered into active military service for World War II.
+It moved in April 1922 to 22nd and Hickory Streets, and to the new Federal Office Building at 106 South 15th Street on 18 January 1934, where it remained until the division was ordered into active military service for World War II.
 The designated mobilization station for the division during this period was Fort Riley, Kansas.
+After its reorganization, the division formed rapidly and by November 1922, the “Middle West Division” was up to 95 percent strength in its complement of officers as required by its peacetime tables of organization.